Pampore: Geography

+Prehistory

+At the Galander site near Pampore, remains of the large extinct elephant Palaeoloxodon turkmenicus were found associated with stone tools produced by archaic humans, with the elephant bones suggested to display deliberate fracturing via stone tool hammering.
+The site is suggested to date to around 400,000-300,000 years ago.

+Economy

+Pampore is known for its cultivation of saffron, with the broader region around Pampore being responsible for 90% of India's saffron crop, though production as of 2023 has declined due to higher temperatures and erratic rainfall.

 Demographics

 As of the 2011 Indian census, Pampore tehsil had a population of 60,613.
 Males constitute 52% of the population and females 48%.
 Pampore has an average literacy rate of 59%, lower than the national average of 59.5%: male literacy is 69%, and female literacy.
 As of 2011, Pampore town had a population of 21,680, males being 11,007 (51%) and females 10,673 (49%).

 Politics

 Pampore is an Assembly Constituency in the Jammu and Kashmir Legislative Assembly.
-With the new delimitation, it covers Pampore Tehsil, Pampore town, Khrew town and Kakapora Tehsil.
-Ratnipora is the most educated town in the constituency.